dotnet/docs-aspire/docs/storage/includes/storage-app-host.md

 The data volume is used to persist the Azurite data outside the lifecycle of its container.
 The data volume is mounted at the `/data` path in the Azurite container and when a `name` parameter isn't provided, the name is formatted as `.azurite/{resource name}`.
 For more information on data volumes and details on why they're preferred over [bind mounts](#add-azure-storage-resource-with-data-bind-mount), see [Docker docs: Volumes](https://docs.docker.com/engine/storage/volumes).

-### Add Azure Storage resource with data bind mount
+### Add Azure Storage emulator resource with data bind mount

-To add a data bind mount to the Azure Storage resource, call the <xref:Aspire.Hosting.AzureStorageExtensions.WithDataBindMount*> method:
+To add a data bind mount to the Azure Storage emulator resource, call the <xref:Aspire.Hosting.AzureStorageExtensions.WithDataBindMount*> method:

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);